 Heliostats are mirrors that track the sun and reflect the sunlight onto a central receiving point.
 Most heliostat solar power systems consist of arrays of heliostats.

-If the mirrors are inexpensive enough then they can collect solar energy at a cost that is less expensive and with higher efficiency than flat plate collectors.
-The arrays of heliostats concentrate the energy on a relatively small collection point that, though more expensive per ft² than flat plate collectors, are smaller and thus the total cost is lower.
+If the mirrors are inexpensive enough then they can collect solar power at a cost that is less expensive and with higher efficiency than flat plate collectors.
+The arrays of heliostats concentrate the power on a relatively small collection point that, though more expensive per ft² than flat plate collectors, are smaller and thus the total cost is lower.

 If used for the collection of heat the temperatures can be quite high, over 600°F. If used to generate electricity the cost of the precious solar cells are only a fraction of the cost of cells in flat plate systems.